-Kochi or the former Cochin, is the financial as well as business capital of Kerala and flocks more tourist and resident population as compared to Trivandrum.
+Kochi or the former Cochin is the financial as well as the business capital of Kerala and flocks more tourist and resident population as compared to Trivandrum.
 Known as the Queen of the Arabian Sea, This place has been ruled by Portuguese, British and Dutch in the past; was one the earliest European colonies in India majorly because of its spice dominance across the globe.
 Kochi has been ranked the 6th best tourist destination in India according to a survey conducted by Outlook Traveller magazine.

 Kochi is the arguably the ideal starting point for exploring the unfathomable diversity and beauty of Kerala, rated in the top three tourist destinations by the World Travel & Tourism Council and featured in National Geographic Traveler’s ’50 greatest places of a lifetime’.

 When I first landed here, I remember looking out of the window and I thought the pilot must be crazy.
 It was a Coconut mangrove with nothing else in sight and the plane was consistently losing height, only after the landing, I realized there was an actual landing strip and we were alive thankfully.
 I moved to the Ernakulam area, which is the busiest and most commercially flourishing area of the city and took a small hotel.
 After some local breakfast, I realized that all the beauty of this city lies in Fort Kochi, which is a secluded island yet an extension to this city.